-Where the Group has a previously held non-controlling interest in the acquiree, this is remeasured to fair value at the date control is obtained with any gain or loss recognised in the income statement.
-The cash cost of the share purchase that gives rise to control is included within “Investing activities” in the cash flow statement.
+Where the Group previously held a non-controlling interest in the acquiree, this is remeasured to fair value at the date control is obtained with any gain or loss recognised in the income statement.
+The cash cost of the share purchase that gives rise to control is included within “investing activities” in the cash flow statement.

 Provisional fair values allocated at a reporting date are finalised within 12 months of the acquisition date.

 The results of businesses acquired during the year are included in the consolidated financial statements from the date on which control, joint control or significant influence is obtained.